bryantChhun/recOrder_deprecated/README.md

 4) call datapipe's "run_reconstruction"

 # design
+There are five modules and four datastructures in this repo:
+- FileManagement: to load data from files or sockets (py4j)
+- Datapipe: connects data from FileManagement to GUI and/or Processor
+- GUI: napari visualization and ReconOrder microscopy control
+- Processor: for processing data
+- Signal Controller: connects and manages signals from some of the above modules

+# usage
 The DataPipe modules are the only which contain data.
 Processor and GUI simply input/output data.
 There are primarily four data structures:
 - IntensityData